scharris/sqljson-query/README.md

 ## Query Group Specification

-Queries to be generated are contained in a `QueryGroupSpec` structure, which allows setting some options that apply to all the queries.
+The structure that you supply to the query generator, usually in a file called `query-specs.ts`, must conform to the `QueryGroupSpec` interface.
+This structure contains the queries to be generated and also allows setting some options that apply to all the queries.

 ```typescript
 interface QueryGroupSpec